CS-DS-125/125book/py4e_rst/14-objects.rst

 bit of code and give it a name and then later invoke that code using the name of the function.

-An object can contain a number of functions (which we call “methods”) as well as data that is used by those functions.
-We call data items that are part of the object “attributes”.
+An object can contain a number of functions (which we call "methods") as well as data that is used by those functions.
+We call data items that are part of the object "attributes".

 .. index:: class keyword